jbeluch/xbmcswift2/docs/installation.rst

 Installation
 ============

-The quickest (and best) option for installing xbmcswift depends on Python 2.5 or higher and virtualenv.
+The quickest (and best) option for installing xbmcswift2 depends on Python 2.5 or higher and virtualenv.

 virtualenv